 Federal criminal cases in Tucson, AZ follow an entirely separate path than cases in state court: the stakes are higher, the procedures are stricter, and the prosecutors have more resources at their disposal.

-You shouldn’t face the federal system without experienced help, Combs Waterkotte‘s Tucson, AZ federal criminal defense lawyers offer strategic counsel from day one, backed by real-world federal court expertise – rooted in real results and a record of federal wins.
+You shouldn’t face the federal system without experienced help, Combs Waterkotte‘s Tucson, AZ federal criminal defense lawyers provide experienced legal support from the start – backed by deep knowledge of the federal court system and a track record of protecting our clients’ rights.
 Every day counts — let us help you take back control.

 Cases Handled